just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/xdai-contributor-proposal-guide.md

 ___

+**Note**: because of its cheap gas prices, xDai is now recommended for all contributor proposals.
+Contributors are welcome to create proposals on mainnet if the costs are reasonable to them.
+You can find that guide [here]({% link docs/ContributorHub/contributor-proposals/xdai-contributor-proposal-guide.md %}).

 ## Intro:

--   Congratulations on getting the signal to submit a contributor proposal to DXdao!
+-   Congratulations on getting the signal to submit a contributor proposal to xDXdao!

--   At this point, you’ve started the onboarding process, posted a draft of your contributor proposal on <a href="https://daotalk.org" target="_blank">Daotalk</a>, and the proposal was signalled for an on-chain DXdao vote.
+-   At this point, you’ve started the onboarding process, posted a draft of your contributor proposal on <a href="https://daotalk.org" target="_blank">DAOtalk</a>, and the proposal was signalled for an on-chain DXdao vote.

 -   For details on what should be in the contributor proposal, visit the [Contributor Proposals]({% link docs/ContributorHub/contributor-proposals/index.md %}) section.